cretz/goahead/README.md

 ## Testing

 There is a light weight testing runtime that has to be built.
-To build it, perform the same sets as "[Building the Runtime]" above except run this instead:
+To build it, perform the same sets as "Building the Runtime" above except run this instead:

     sbt buildTestRt